ilyalasy/ilyalasy.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Co-organised a local hackathon to detect LLMs’ hallucinations.
-Got a shared-task paper after that, was fun!
+Co-organised a <a href="https://informatics.tuwien.ac.at/news/2571">local hackathon</a> to detect LLMs’ hallucinations.
+Published a shared-task paper after that, was fun!